ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 Building on the findings of this project, several directions for future research emerge, each linked to the three guiding research questions:

-Improving stance measurement (RQ1): OCR quality remains a key bottleneck.
+OCR quality remains a key bottleneck.
 Future work should integrate more advanced OCR engines, such as recently released tools optimized for Fraktur script.
 Additionally, fine-tuning LLMs on historical German corpora could make detection more sensitive to period-specific vocabulary and rhetoric.
+Subsequently, the basis of answering the research questions, assessing the stance towards the NSDAP, would be more accurately.

-Broadening temporal and newspaper comparisons (RQ2): While this study focused on three newspapers, the approach can be scaled to many more titles across the Deutsches Zeitungsportal.
+While this study focused on three newspapers, the approach can be scaled to many more titles across the Deutsches Zeitungsportal.
 A wider comparison could reveal regional differences and shifts in local versus national reporting.
 Such scaling would also allow quantitative validation against established historiographical classifications of the press.
+Thus, the scope of sample on which the results are derived would be bigger and the significance of observations would be improved.

 Linking stance shifts to historical events (RQ3): Our exploratory alignment of stance peaks with WikiData events highlighted promising connections, but more systematic methods are needed.
 Future research could integrate additional historical datasets (e.g., election results, censorship decrees, or propaganda campaigns) to test whether observed stance shifts were statistically associated with key events.
 Closer collaboration with historians would further ensure that computational findings are grounded in nuanced historical interpretation.

-Taken together, these extensions could transform LLM-based stance analysis into a robust instrument for media history research.
-Rather than replacing traditional scholarship, computational methods can act as a lens that helps historians navigate scale, surface new patterns, and refine questions about the interplay of press and politics in turbulent times.
+Together, these extensions have the potential to transform LLM-based stance analysis into a powerful and scalable instrument—not only for historical media research but also for contemporary media monitoring.
+The tools and workflows developed in this project are generalizable and can be applied to other historical corpora with minimal adaptation.
+More importantly, by automating the evaluation of press alignment and sentiment, the methodology lays the groundwork for real-time media assessment.
+Validated on historical data where outcomes are known, this framework could be adapted to track press or platform sentiment in ongoing political developments.
+Rather than replacing traditional scholarship, computational methods serve as a complementary lens—enabling researchers to scale their analyses, detect patterns that would be invisible to manual review, and refine critical questions about the role of journalism in shaping public discourse, both then and now.

 # References

 Pengelly, M. (2025, January 20).
 Elon Musk appears to make back-to-back fascist salutes at inauguration rally.
 The Guardian. https://www.theguardian.com/technology/2025/jan/20/trump-elon-musk-salute

 (2025, January 25).
 What Elon Musk's Salute Was All About.
 The New York Times. https://www.nytimes.com/2025/01/24/world/europe/elon-musk-roman-salute-nazi.html